 - the method used to authenticate documents

 The PPMP must be active, current, and available to any APEGA members practising on behalf of the permit holder, and to APEGA upon request.
-The company’s chief operating officer is responsible for the creation of the PPMP.
+The company’s senior officer is responsible for the creation of the PPMP.

 Another requirement of a Permit to Practice is that the company have at least one APEGA professional member as the company’s Responsible Member.
 Responsible Members are active APEGA licence holders who perform the important role of holding their companies to APEGA’s high ethical, professional, and technical standards.